coshinen/blog/pages/quotes.md

 > * One often meets his destiny on the road he takes to avoid it.
 > * Nothing is impossible.

+> Siegfried Sassoon, In Me, Past, Present, Future Meet:
+> * In me the tiger sniffs the rose.

 > Socrates:
 > * The unexamined life is not worth living.